-It is a shelf that moves with the help of a spring - when you need the mixer, just pull it out and tuck it back in once you are done using it.
+It is a shelf that moves with the help of spring – when you need the mixer, pull it out and tuck it back in once you are done using it.

 Slide-Outs and Tilt-Outs

 A Slide-Out feature is installed in the base of the cabinets.
 They could be used for anything from appliances and linens to pet food and grains.
-A Tilt-Out feature can be put almost anywhere - a space between cabinets and the wall could be convenient.
-It is a great storage for smaller items like cookies sheets and sponges
+A Tilt-Out feature can be put almost anywhere – a space between cabinets and the wall could be convenient.
+It is excellent storage for smaller items like cookies sheets and sponges.

-You should pay attention to all your choices when it comes to architectural details - wood corbels, molding, fluted pilasters, rope motif panels, fretwork or pierced wood molding, fluted kitchen island legs, wood carvings, or even footed cabinets.
-If you like simpler designs and lean to the contemporary side of the design spectrum, then you can still go for some of these architectural details for your cabinets, but you can go for simpler ones.
+You should pay attention to all your choices when it comes to architectural details – wood corbels, molding, rope motif panels, fretwork or pierced wood molding, kitchen island legs, wood carvings, or even footed cabinets.
+If you like more straightforward designs and lean to the contemporary side of the design spectrum, then you can still go for some of these architectural details for your cabinets, but you can go for simpler ones.

 To match the applied carved details to the actual cabinets – stain them with the matching stain.
 You may also laminate your kitchen cabinets, but it is not as popular as they used to be, mostly because staining is easier and lasts and withstands longer. (see also kitchen cabinets update)